AskePit/askepit.github.io/blog/constexpr_game_of_life/source.md

 I know, I said I wouldn’t bother with compile-time stuff for now, and then I went ahead and smothered everything in `constexpr`.
 Well, forgive me—I couldn’t resist.
 There’s no real computation yet, but I’ve already laid the groundwork.

-Here’s what we’ve done so far: we introduced a two-dimensional canvas entity, `Canvas`, and declared the starting frame of the game, `life`, which contains a curious little pattern called the _Glider_.
+Here’s what we’ve done so far: we introduced a two-dimensional canvas entity, `Canvas`, and declared the starting frame of the game, `life`, which contains a curious little pattern called the *Glider*.
 In the Game of Life, the Glider behaves like a rotating, moving object that more or less retains its shape over a defined period.
 Easier to show than to explain:

 ![](https://habrastorage.org/webt/f1/je/pf/f1jepfxskshjwvskqqsofflp9kg.gif)

 This pattern is perfect for testing the game logic—it should move diagonally downward and to the right every frame.

-Now, I foresee a question: _why did you add `return life[0][1];`?_ Without that line, the compiler would decide all our variables were pointless fluff and cut _everything_ from the binary.
+Now, I foresee a question: "why did you add `return life[0][1];`?"
+Without that line, the compiler would decide all our variables were pointless fluff and cut *everything* from the binary.

 Also, the `[0][1]` position contains a live cell, so the program should return `1` when it exits.
-Not that it ever _will_ exit, mind you—remember the main rule of this challenge!
+Not that it ever *will* exit, mind you—remember the main rule of this challenge!

 Of course, we’re not at the stage of executing anything yet, since we haven’t even compiled anything.